Co-author: TJ Ryan

 - Loan approval is not just your lender’s decision – their insurance provider of LMI also needs to approve your mortgage application.

-- Getting into the property market: For first home buyers who do not have much in savings, a home loan with no deposit gives them a way to buy in an unaffordable property market.
-Many people say this saves them from “wasting money on rent” or living with their parents for longer.
+- Getting into the property market: For first home buyers who do not have much in savings, a home loan with no deposit may give them a way to buy in a property market which would otherwise be unaffordable for them.
+Some people say this saves them from “wasting money on rent” or living with their parents for longer.

-- Beat the rise in property prices: In the time it would take to save up a sizeable deposit for a home, the property market may have risen significantly.
+- Beat the rise in property prices: In the time it would take to save up a sizeable deposit for a home, the property market may have risen significantly, depending on the individual property and its location.
 In that sense, purchasing a home without a deposit may help the buyer ‘beat’ this rise in property prices and secure the home at a comparatively lower price.
+On the other hand, if the value of a property falls after you buy it on a no-deposit home loan, the borrower may be left more exposed than they would have been had they waited and saved up enough for a reasonable deposit.

 How much deposit do you need to buy a house?

-When buying a house it’s considered best to save up 20% of the purchase price before applying for a home loan.
-We’ve done the maths here about how much you might need to save for the deposit and other fees involved in buying a house.
+When buying a house it’s typically considered best to save up at least 20% of the purchase price before applying for a home loan.
+We’ve done the maths here about how much you might need to save for the deposit and other fees that may be involved in buying a house.